eXparity/expectamundo/README.md

 * __isInstanceOf__ - Set the expectation that the property is an instance of a type
 * __isOneOf__ - Set the expectation that the property one of a number of values

-The libary includes expectations for Collection properties:
+The library includes expectations for Collection properties:

 * __contains__ - Set the expectation that the collection property contains an object which is equal to the explicit value
 * __containsExpected__ - Set the expectation that the collection property contains an a prototype with the defined expectations